On-demand webinar: Tips For a Thriving Education Program That Fuels Your organization in 2025

 CourseStorm integrates with many of the software solutions you already use and depend on.
 Get WordPress plugins, use our calendar feed, or access thousands of app integrations through Zapier.
 Because we’re designed with nonprofit programs in mind, we also integrate with PatronManager and Little Green Light.
 All of these integrations help your data flow smoothly between software tools, so it’s always exactly where you need it.

 How do integrations help you?
-Here are a few examples: If you’re running the education program for a theater company, you might use PatronManager for ticketing and fundraising, Google Calendar to schedule classes and events, and Wordpress to run your website.
+Here are a few examples: If you’re running the education program for a theater company, you might use PatronManager for ticketing and fundraising, Google Calendar to schedule classes and events, and WordPress to run your website.
 CourseStorm integrates with all of these and thousands of other apps so you never have to waste time manually reentering data.

 Explore a Regpack alternative that offers all of this and more.
 Start your free trial of CourseStorm today and experience the difference for yourself.